-- (1) Audit fees for EY for 2021 and 2020 were for professional services rendered for the audits of our financial statements, review of interim financial statements, assistance with registration statements filed with the SEC and services that are normally provided by EY in connection with statutory and regulatory filings or engagements. - (2) Tax fees for EY for 2021 and 2020 pertained to tax compliance and consulting services. - (3) Audit related fees for EY 2021 were for assurance and other services that were reasonably related to the performance of the audit or review of our financial statements. - (4) All other fees for EY for 2021 and 2020 were for a subscription to a database for accounting research.
+- (1) Audit fees for EY for 2022 and 2021 were for professional services rendered for the audits of our financial statements, review of interim financial statements, assistance with registration statements filed with the SEC and services that are normally provided by EY in connection with statutory and regulatory filings or engagements. - (2) Tax fees for EY for 2022 and 2021 pertained to tax compliance and consulting services. - Audit related fees for EY 2022 were for assurance and other services that were reasonably related to the performance of the audit or review of our financial statements and services related to other permissible advisory services. - (4) All other fees for EY for 2022 and 2021 relate to professional services not included in the categories above, including a subscription to a database for accounting research.

-The Audit Committee or delegate thereof pre-approves the scope of the audit, audit-related and tax services provided by our independent registered public accounting firm, as well as all associated fees and terms, pursuant to pre-approval policies and procedures established by the Audit Committee.
-The Audit Committee evaluates the independent registered public accounting firm's qualifications, performance, and independence, and presents its conclusions to the Board on at least an annual basis.
+The Audit Committee or a delegate or delegates thereof pre-approves the scope of the audit, audit-related and tax services provided by our independent registered public accounting firm, as well as all associated fees and terms, pursuant to pre-approval policies and procedures established by the Audit Committee.
+The Audit Committee evaluates the independent registered public accounting firm's qualifications, performance and independence, and presents its conclusions to the Board on at least an annual basis.